QuicSDN: Transitioning from TCP to QUIC for Southbound Communication in SDNs: Introduction

-In this work, we introduce \textit{quicSDN} as a novel software architecture to address the drawbacks and challenges of using \gls{TCP} as the transport layer protocol for southbound \glspl{SDN} protocols.
-Specifically, instead of using \gls{TCP}, {quicSDN} uses a new transport layer protocol called \gls{QUIC} \cite{iyengar2018quic}).
-Although \gls{QUIC} was designed with web traffic in mind (HTTP3 \cite{HTTP3}), its enhancements over \gls{TCP} are applicable across various domains.
-These enhancements include the ability to multiplex different streams, reduction in connection establishment latency, elimination of the head-of-line blocking problem, and \gls{TCP} ambiguity.
-Towards providing a framework for transitioning from tcpSDN to quicSDN, we present a full implementation of quicSDN using RYU controller and switches running \gls{OVS} and \gls{OVSDB}.
-In particular, the proposed framework details aspects such as understanding and removing the intertwined dependency of RYU, \gls{OVS}, and \gls{OVSDB} on \gls{TCP} and replacing them with QUIC, as well as establishing \gls{IPC} methods to allow RYU, \gls{OVS}, and \gls{OVSDB} to communicate with QUIC.
-It is worth mentioning that the proposed framework can be used to integrate additional southbound protocols (e.g., NETCONF) and controllers (e.g., OpenDaylight).
-We then present empirical evaluation of quicSDN versus tcpSDN on a testbed to evaluate control traffic overhead in different scenarios such as flow rule setup, queue configuration, and statistics collection.
-A summary of quicSDN's performance benefits are as follows: (i) flow setup overhead is reduced by 25\%, 28\%, 34\%, and 50\% for 10, 1000, 10K, and 100K flows installation per second, respectively. (ii) queue configuration overhead is reduced by 30\%, 34\%, and 52\% when configuring 100, 10K, and 100K queues per second, respectively; (iii) overhead of statistics polling is reduced by 30\%, 34\%, and 51\% for 100, 10K, and 100K flows; (iv) \gls{QUIC}'s support for seamless connection migration removes the overhead of connection reestablishment when the transport layer connection is interrupted.
+In this paper, we introduce \textit{quicSDN}, a novel framework to address the drawbacks and challenges of using \gls{TCP} as the transport layer protocol for southbound communication in \glspl{SDN}.
+Specifically, instead of using \gls{TCP}, {quicSDN} uses a new transport layer protocol called \gls{QUIC} \cite{newQUICRFC}.
+Although \gls{QUIC} was primarily designed for web traffic (HTTP3 \cite{HTTP3}), its enhancements over \gls{TCP} are applicable across various domains.
+These enhancements include the ability to multiplex different streams, reduction in connection establishment latency, mitigation of the \gls{HOL} blocking problem, and adding the capability to differentiate between the ACK sent for original and retransmitted packets (a.k.a., \gls{TCP} ambiguity problem).
+Towards proposing a novel architecture for \glspl{SDN}, this paper presents the following contributions:

+\begin{itemize} \item We first identify and analyze the benefits of using QUIC instead of TCP for southbound communication.
+In addition to highlighting the benefits of QUIC considering the specific properties of \glspl{SDN}, we present an analytical modeling of overhead when multiple agents on a switch communicate with one or multiple agents on a controller.
+In particular, this analysis shows that the overhead of QUIC drops compared to TCP as we increase the number of agents on the switch or reduce inter-message generation intervals.
+Also, we justify the mitigation of \gls{HOL} problem and discuss the benefits of faster connection establishment by QUIC.